Friday, December 16, 2016

 Annual horse and rider procession

-Barefoot Santa John and Valerie in 2015 golf cart parade
+Barefoot Santa John and Valerie in 2015 parade

 Our golf cart is all tricked out in garlands, wreaths, snowmen and reindeer for this Saturday’s Christmas parade.
-Starting at five-thirty the motley crew of expats and islanders will assemble outside our casa on Aeropuerto Road, facing south.
-The parade ricochets around the various neighbourhoods and eventually finds it way in to centro.
-It’s a wild and silly event that entertains the island kids and their parents.
-For other events we have been amassing an assortment of toys to be distributed at the January 6th Day of the Kings’ charity event sponsored by Ruben’s Restaurante.
+Starting at five-thirty, the motley crew of expats and islanders will assemble outside our casa on Aeropuerto Road, facing south.
+The parade ricochets around the various neighbourhoods and eventually finds its way into Centro

 Christmas brunch at Sue & Len's casa

-Sparky and his girlfriend Julie grocery store - M.Watt photo
+Sparky and Julie at grocery store M.Watt photo

 Happy Holidays from paradise!